swr127/daily_horoscope/README.md

-# sr_project2 Overview
+# Daily Horoscope Overview

 ## Project Description

-Use this section to describe your project and what API or APIs it will utilize.
-List any relevant links, including the url to your live, deployed site.
+The **Daily Horoscope** is an application that leverages the Aztro API to provide users with their daily horoscope.

-Live App:
+Live App: TBC!

 ## Project Schedule